Low Tree-Rank Bayesian Vector Autoregression Model: Consistency of Low Tree-Rank Vector Autoregression Models

-Assumption A2 ensures the boundedness of $||\Phi^{-1}||$, which plays an important role in the consistency proof.
-Assumptions A3 and A5 are standard ones in vector autoregression models and ensure that $\lambda_{\min}(X^{\rm T}X/N)$ is bounded away from 0 and $\lambda_{\max}(X^{\rm T}X/N)$ is bounded above with high probability.
+Assumption A1 ensures the boundedness of $||\Phi^{-1}||$, which plays an important role in the consistency proof.
+Assumptions A2 and A4 are standard ones for high-dimensional VAR models and ensure that $\lambda_{\min}(X^{\rm T}X/N)$ is bounded away from 0 and $\lambda_{\max}(X^{\rm T}X/N)$ is bounded above with high probability.
+In A1, we do not assume the true adjacency matrix to be known.
+On A5, we focus on the moderate dimension case $p^2/N\to 0$ for the theory.